mikejoyceio/map-panda/README.md

 ###### Install Yarn

-You can install Yarn through the [Homebrew package manager](https://brew.sh/).
+Yarn can be installed through the [Homebrew package manager](https://brew.sh/).
 This will also install [Node.js](https://nodejs.org/) (which is required) if it is not already installed.

 Details installation instructions for all operating systems can be found [here](https://yarnpkg.com/en/docs/install)